wbw1974/cave_map/README.md

 # Cave Map

-A port of the Cellular Automata Method for generating random cave-like levels <http://roguebasin.roguelikedevelopment.org/index.php?title=Cellular_Automata_Method_for_Generating_Random_Cave-Like_Levels> to Rust.
+A port of the [Cellular Automata Method for generating random cave-like levels][1] to Rust.

 ## Example

     cave_map 45 45 45 5 1 6
     W[0](p) = rand[0, 100) < 45